energywebfoundation/EWFRepositoryTemplate/README.md

 ## Questions and Support
 For questions and support please use Energy Web's [Discord channel](https://discord.com/channels/706103009205288990/843970822254362664)

-or reach out to our team
+Or reach out to our contributing team members

 - TeamMember: email address@energyweb.org